 If you live at home and have multiple accidents and tickets, whether or not it makes more sense to get your own policy depends on the number and severity of the accidents and moving violations.

-Parents should remove a teen with a poor driving record from the family policy if they are no longer living at home.
-That means you’re on your own and you should get a policy in your name.
+Parents should remove a teen with a poor driving record from the family policy if they no longer live at home.
+That means you’re on your own and should get a policy in your name.

 “Many companies also offer teen driver safety courses that can qualify for discounts,” Walker says.